nezia1/what-the-git/README.md

 ## Contribute
 As I stated above, pull requests, bug reports and feature requests are very much appreciated.
 This is a big project for me, and any help would be truly appreciated!
 I setup a couple of templates in the issues section if you want to contribute.
 I don't feel like adding a code of conduct, I only expect contributors to be respectful to each other.

+It is advised to read the [developer manual](DEVELOPMENT.md) before intending to contribute on the code.
+It's here to help you understand the structure of the project!
 ## Development

 ### Run the app on a local machine